English Rhetoric and Composition (PhD)

 • GRE scores are not required.

-• The entire application must be completed by January 5th to be considered for a Graduate Teaching Assistant (GTA) position.
+• The entire application must be completed by January 5th to be considered for a Graduate Assistantship.

 Degree Requirements

-All doctoral students are expected to complete a minimum of 42 graduate credit hours, which must include 12 credit hours of Dissertation Research (English 690); successfully complete the Modern and Contemporary Rhetoric and Composition exam and the Specified Literature Area exam; and complete and defend a dissertation.
+All doctoral students are expected to complete a minimum of 42 graduate credit hours, which must include twelve (12) credit hours of Dissertation Research (ENGL 690); successfully complete the General Exam in Rhetoric and Composition and the Secondary Literature Area exam; and complete and defend a dissertation.

 More information on requirements can be found in the English Department Graduate Program Guidelines.